aarontabuchi/prettywiki/README.md

 - Tiring for the eyes, as they have to move a long distance or require turning the head

-- Is more difficult to return to the next line of text
+- Is more difficult to continue reading on the next line of text

 ## Solution